 • Hurtful: malicious gossip, stirring up trouble, stealing, mean pranks

 • Rebellious:hating authority, indirectly challenging or openly defiant (Questions to ask oneself re. symptoms)

 c.
 EXPLOSIVE rage/ anger Type

 This is a behavior disorder expressed by unplanned explosive outbursts, with verbal &/or physical abuse, such as impulsive screaming.
 The person’s reactions are triggered by relatively unimportant events, out of proportion to the actual situation

-However, some people do notice their internal ‘warning signs’ before an outburst, such as tension, mood & energy changes…. but can’t stop themselves from reacting.
+However, some people do notice their internal ‘warning signs’ before an outburst – such as physical tension, mood & energy changes…. but can’t stop themselves from reacting.
 (Wikipedia)

-— Some become anger junkies, who get off on the adrenaline rush of an emotional explosion, which gets reinforced if the barrage lets them get their way, at least in the short-term
+— Some become anger junkies, who get off on the adrenaline rush of emotional explosions, which get reinforced if the barrage lets them get their way, at least in the short-term

 EXP: “If you leave your jacket on the floor one more time, I’m leaving you!”

 – long-term frustration about not getting one’s needs met in current situations (a marriage, a job….)

 – long-term abuse /abandonment in intimate relationships (from parents, a spouse, s teacher….)